Member-only story

 By Debbie L. Miller

 * Joined Costco.
 For the toilet paper.
 Average purchase, fifteen 20-packs.
-Storage no problem because some ingenious individuals built their T.P. into sofas and armchairs.
+Storage no problem because ingenious individuals built their T.P. into sofas and armchairs.

 * Bought baking accoutrements and created a 24-layer tiered cupcake wedding cake and a birthday cake shaped like Stewie from Family Guy.